Hi, welcome to digital field notes.

 I used to cover the Indonesian and Southeast Asian startup industry for The Ken, a Bangalore-based business and tech media.
 Before that, I was a business reporter for the Indonesian national newspaper The Jakarta Post, covering banking and the stock market.

-I recently graduated with a Master’s in Digital Anthropology from the University College London.
-I wrote my dissertation about the neoliberal subjectivity of Indonesian venture capitalists, which was awarded a distinction.
-For my Bachelor’s, I studied Communication with a major in Media Studies at the University of Indonesia, where I graduated with the highest GPA in my department.
+I have a Master’s degree in Digital Anthropology from the University College London, where I wrote my dissertation on the neoliberal subjectivity of Indonesian venture capitalists.
+That work received a distinction.
+For my Bachelor’s, I studied Communication with a specialisation in Media Studies at the University of Indonesia, where I graduated with the highest GPA in my department.

 More about me here.